Table Of Contents

 What is Revolut?

-However, the mission for Revolut has expanded, and now they are definitely also a digital bank, aiming to offer a simple, smartphone app led service that offers a wide variety of financial services within one app.
-At the heart of the offering however, is a banking application that allows a user to perform all their banking requirements.
+However, the mission for Revolut has expanded, and now they are a digital current account provider, aiming to offer a simple, smartphone app led service that offers a wide variety of financial services within one app.
+At the heart of the offering however, is an application that allows a user to perform all their current account requirements.

-Easy to use smartphone app – bank wherever you are, around the clock.
+Easy to use smartphone app – use wherever you are, around the clock.

 Spending Analytics – get insights into your finances